 Innovative New Depression Treatment in Midland

 Looking for depression treatment in Midland?
 Depression is a mood disorder that causes a persistent feeling of sadness and loss of interest.
-Also called major depressive disorder or clinical depression, it affects how you feel, think and behave and can lead to a variety of emotional and physical problems.
+Also called major depressive disorder or clinical depression, it affects how you feel, think and behave.
+It can lead to a variety of emotional and physical problems.
 You may have trouble doing normal day-to-day activities, and sometimes you may feel as if life isn’t worth living.
 We invite you to give us a call today or schedule a free consultation to learn more about this exciting new treatment called Ketamine Infusion Therapy.

 More than just a bout of the blues, depression isn’t a weakness and you can’t simply “snap out” of it.
 Depression may require long-term treatment.
 But don’t get discouraged.
 Most people with depression feel better with medication, psychotherapy or both.
 For many people with depression, symptoms usually are severe enough to cause noticeable problems in day-to-day activities, such as work, school, social activities or relationships with others.
 Some people may feel generally miserable or unhappy without really knowing why.

 More Information About Depression Treatment In Midland